 What is multi-core IoT connectivity?

-Instead of treating resilience as a failover event, multi-core connectivity distributes access across multiple mobile network cores, data centres and geographies, allowing data to flow without interruption as network conditions change.
+Instead of treating resilience as a failover event, multi-core connectivity distributes access across multiple mobile network cores, data centres and geographies, allowing the device to connect to any MNO that is available.

-At Eseye, this model is delivered through the AnyNet Federation: a global connectivity fabric spanning over 800 mobile network operators (MNOs), deep engineering interconnects, and 15 data centres, all working together as one system.
+At Eseye, this model is delivered through the AnyNet Federation: 25 (and growing) direct MNO partners that can offer localisation and 15 regional Points of Presence (PoPs) offering local breakout — all working together as one system.

 How Eseye’s multi-core IoT architecture works